sagemath/trac_to_gh/Issue 1298.md

 # Issue 1298: [with spkg] To build atlas on osx, we need to actual build lapack on osx.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1298

 Original creator: jkantor